Academics

 Special Education

-MPS serves all children with disabilities, including cognitive, physical, emotional, learning, hearing, vision, and speech disabilities.
+MPS serves all children with disabilities, including cognitive, emotional, hearing, learning, physical, speech, and vision disabilities.
 Our extracurricular activities and additional services give children with disabilities an equal chance to take part.
 Special services are available for ages 3–21.

 If you think your child has special education needs, ask your child’s teacher or principal for an evaluation.
-For general questions about special education, please visit the Department of Specialized Services online or call (414) 874-8493.
+For general questions about special education or specialized services, please call (414) 874-8493.